James M. Buchanan: Education

-Buchanan married a nurse in 1945 that he had met while serving in Honolulu.
-With her support and the generous G.I.
+With the support of his wife, Ann Bakke, and the generous G.I.
 Bill education subsidy available to war veterans, Buchanan applied to graduate school.
-In his 1992 biography, Buchanan said that when he began his graduate studies in 1945 at the University of Chicago, he was unaware of how market-oriented the Chicago school of economics was.
-According to a 1992 biography, as a freshman, he was like most of the other PhD students in his program; they were almost all socialist in some form or another.
-That changed when he enrolled in a course taught by Frank Knight.
-Knight, who also taught Milton Friedman and George Stigler at the University of Chicago, was a co-founder and vice president of the Mont Pelerin Society, an influential group of less than thirty like-minded prominent international economists, philosophers, intellectuals and entrepreneurs who were invited to a meeting at Mont Pelerin in Switzerland, by Friedrich Hayek.
-Hayek studied under Ludwig von Mises, known as the main exponent of the Austrian School of Economics.
-Other attendees at that first meeting included Friedman, Stigler, von Mises and Karl Popper.
-Within six weeks of starting his studies, Buchanan was "converted into a zealous advocate of the market order".
-Frank Knight became Buchanan's "de facto" PhD supervisor, and his 1948 dissertation, "Fiscal Equity in a Federal State", was heavily influenced by Knight.
+In his 1992 autobiography, Buchanan said that when he began his graduate studies in 1945 at the University of Chicago, he was unaware of how market-oriented the Chicago school of economics was.
+He stated that he was essentially socialist until he enrolled in a course taught by Frank Knight.
+Knight, who also taught leading economic thinkers such as Milton Friedman and George Stigler at the University of Chicago, was a founding member of the Mont Pelerin Society.
+Within six weeks of starting his studies, Buchanan said he was "converted into a zealous advocate of the market order".
+Knight became Buchanan's "de facto" PhD supervisor, and his 1948 dissertation, "Fiscal Equity in a Federal State", was heavily influenced by Knight.
 Buchanan did not consider himself as belonging to the Austrian or the Chicago schools of economics.
 But he was a member of the Mont Pelerin Society, and served as its president from 1984 to 1986 just before he received the Nobel Memorial Prize in Economic Sciences.
 He did share many of their common beliefs.
 As Buchanan puts it: "I certainly have a great deal of affinity with Austrian economics and I have no objections to being called an Austrian.
-Friedrich Hayek and Mises might consider me an Austrian but, surely some of the others would not."
+Friedrich Hayek and Ludwig von Mises might consider me an Austrian but, surely some of the others would not."
 Buchanan went on to say that: "I didn't become acquainted with Mises until I wrote an article on individual choice and voting in the market in 1954.
 After I had finished the first draft I went back to see what Mises had said in Human Action.
 I found out, amazingly, that he had come closer to saying what I was trying to say than anybody else."

 It was also at Chicago that he first read and found enlightening the work of Swedish economist Knut Wicksell.
 Photographs of Knight and Wicksell hung on his office walls ever after.